 cur = con.cursor ()

-We create a helper function to have some random dates to insert:
+We’ll create a helper function for generating random dates to insert:

 def random_dates(start, end, size):